 - Tap on the Uninstall option on the main screen.

 - The Uninstall prompt should show up on your screen.

 - Select Complete Uninstall to uninstall Magisk.

-- Once the Uninstallation process is complete, reboot your device.
+- Once the uninstallation process is complete, reboot your device.

 - Alternatively, you can Flash the Magisk Uninstaller zip file from TWRP Recovery to remove Magisk from your device.

 If you decided to Root your device then Magisk is the best option for you.
 It will not only pass your device from Google Safety net but also let you Hide root from the specific app.
-The method we share above is the easiest ways to Download and Install Magisk to Root Android devices.
+The method we share above is the easiest way to Download and Install Magisk to Root Android devices.
 Let me know if you have any queries regarding the post.